By: W. Kirk Taylor, CFP®

 Roller Coaster Ride

-The first half of 2022 was bumpy to say the least, with the tech laden NASDAQ falling 30.3% through June 30th (it’s worst quarter first half since 2008), and the S&P 500 flirting with bear market territory as denoted by a 20% or more, peak-to-trough decline.
-It was the worst six month start for the stock market in decades.
+The first half of 2022 was bumpy, to say the least, with the tech-laden NASDAQ falling 30.3% through June 30th (its worst quarter first half since 2008), and the S&P 500 flirting with bear market territory as denoted by a 20% or more, peak-to-trough decline.
+It was the worst six-month start for the stock market in decades.
 [1]

-In what can only be described as classic bear-market action, the broader market year-to-date, has experienced multiple rallies of 8%-10% before giving way to even lower prices.
+In what can only be described as classic bear-market action, the broader market year-to-date has experienced multiple rallies of 8%-10% before giving way to even lower prices.
 This kind of action is often referred to as the “slope of hope”.

 The cause?
 Persistent inflationary pressures, brought on by a “one-two punch” of the Fed’s excessively easy monetary policy and massive COVID-induced government spending in the trillions combined with supply shortages brought on by pandemic shutdowns and Russia’s invasion of Ukraine.
 Collectively, these forces, along with the prospects of much higher interest rates and a have investors on edge.